NottherealIllest/Latitude.sh-post/avalanhe/avax-copy.md

 # Run an Avalanche Node with Latitude.sh

 An Avalanche node is a network node that helps to maintain the Avalanche blockchain network.
-In this guide, we will discuss how to create an Avalanche node on [Latitude](https://Latitude.sh)
+In this guide, we will discuss how to create an Avalanche node on <a href="latitude.sh" target="_blank"> Latitude.sh </a>

 ## Introduction

-This tutorial will guide you through setting up an Avalanche node on <a href="https://latitude.sh" target="_blank"> Latitude.sh </a> .
+This tutorial will guide you through setting up an Avalanche node on <a href="latitude.sh" target="_blank"> Latitude.sh </a> .
 Latitude.sh provides high performance lighting fast bare metal servers to ensure that your node is highly secure, available, and accessible.

 To get started, you'll need: